awmckinley/config/modules/multitool/README.md

 # System Utility Collections

-Comprehensive suites of system administration, productivity enhancement, and diagnostic tools for operating system management and optimization.
+Suites of tools for system administration and optimization.